BumblebeeMan/tt_wizard_core/README.md

 - Picking and downloading selected media from the search results above.
 - Checking whether an already downloaded media file needs an update or not.
 (Attention: Files without recent updates may be flagged to require an update, even though no newer versions are available.
 This is a known issue.)
 - Auto update of media files that are already loaded to the TipToi pen
+- Auto detect of pen mount point (tests ongoing)

 ## Planned features
-- Auto detect of pen mount point
+n/a

 ## Installation of released version